 geekystuff: These are posts about sci-fi and fantasy books, movies, TV shows, and comics.
 I am a huge fan of The Lord Of The Rings, Harry Potter, Batman, Doctor Who, and The IT Crowd.
 I am also really into cartoons like The Simpsons, Archer, Rick and Morty, and The Boondocks.

-hackerstuff: These are generally posts about computer hacking, crypto, programming, VOIP, open source software, and networking.
+hackerstuff: These are generally posts about my Home Lab, hacking in the 1990’s Unix sense, hacking in the 2010’s information security sense, programming, VOIP, open source software, and networking.
 It’s also where I talk about Hacker Culture and the history of hacking.

 I will likely add more categories over time.
 I will also add tags to my posts when I think that they are relevant.